 This affidavit is to be filled in, executed and notarized by the Consultant.
 If the Response is made by a Corporation, then it should be executed by its Chief Officer.
 This document MUST be submitted with the Response.
-STATE OF Florida COUNTY OF Duval Lisa M. Robert, PE , being first duly sworn, deposes and says that (Type or print name of person who is signing below) He/she is the Officer (Owner, Partner, Officer, Representative or Agent) of the Consultant that has submitted the attached Response.
-He/she is fully informed with respect to the preparation and contents of the attached Response and of all pertinent circumstances respecting such Response; Said Response is made without any connection or common interest in the profits with any other persons making any Response to this solicitation.
-Said Response is on our part in all respects fair and without collusion or fraud.
-No head of any department, any employee or any officer of the City of Coral Gables is directly or indirectly interested therein.
-If any relatives of Consultant's officers or employees are employed by the City, indicate name and relationship below.
-Name: Relationship: Relationship: Name: No lobbyist or other consultant is to be paid on a contingent or percentage fee basis in connection with the award of this Contract.
-Company Name: Reynolds, Smith and Hills, Inc. Consultant's Authorized Signature: BONNIE FAIRCUOTH (Print, Type or Stamp name of Notary Public) Personally known or Produced I.D.
-Type and number of I.D.
-Produced:

-Did take an oath, or Did not take an oath
+STATE OF Florida) COUNTY OF Duval)ss) Lisa M. Robe rt, PE me of person who is signin being first duly sworn, deposes and says that (Type or print na me of person who is signing g below) 1.
+He/she is th e Officer OW Branch division of Asset of the Cons ultant that has submitted th r, Officer, Representative or Agent) ue attached Response. fully informed with respect reumstances respecting suc et to the preparation and contents of the attached Response and of all ch Response; making any or fraud.
+N indirectly in Response to this solicitation head of any department, connection or common interest in the profits with any other persons on.
+Said Response is on our part in all respects fair and without collusion, any employee or any officer of the City of Coral Gables is directly or latives of Consultant's officers or employees are employed by the City, Name: Relationship: Name: Relationship: t or other consultant is to is Contract. be paid on a contingent or percentage fee basis in connection with the 1990 9350 Reynolds, Smith and H lills, Inc. Subscribed and s worn to before me this 5TH day of JANUARY , 2014 Notary Public - Frit (Print, Type or Stamp name of Notary Public) Personally know vn or Produced I.D.
+Type and numbe r of I.D.
+Produced: Did take an oath, orDid not t ake an oath BONNIE FAIRCLOTH